mehuljariwala/capstone-activity/README.md

 | 02/08    | **Autocannon Example with NestJS Interceptor**                                       | Analyze the result for Redis with blocking and non-blocking requests.                                                 | [Autocannon Analysis Report](#) or summary            | **Autocannon Example with NestJS Interceptor**: Analyze the result for Redis with blocking and non-blocking requests.<br>**Output**: [Autocannon Analysis Report](#) or summary of analysis                                                       |
 | 04/08    | **Autocannon Example with Clean-Architecture Interceptor**                           | Analyze the request performance with MongoDB.                                                                         | [Autocannon Analysis Report](#) or summary            | **Autocannon Example with Clean-Architecture Interceptor**: Analyze the request performance with MongoDB.<br>**Output**: [Autocannon Analysis Report](#) or summary of analysis                                                                 |

-Is there anything else you'd like to add or modify?